 Cheesecakes have an enormous amount of moisture in them and if they are baked too quickly or at too high a temperature they will crack as the cake begins to set and the moisture is still trying to escape.
 Baking in a water bath is the best way to bake them.
 You will get a perfectly flat, uncracked cake with no browned edges.
 Wrap your pan in three layers of heavy duty foil.
 After filling, place it in a large roasting pan and fill the roasting pan with boiling water.

 The best cheesecakes by professionals are not supposed to crack and split.
 In my opinion, I'd rather have one that does crack and split (just to know that the filling is baked all the way through).
 Just add a sour cream, sugar and vanilla flavoring topping, spread it on and bake an additional 10 minutes after the baked cheesecake has been left on the countertop to cool off for half an hour.
-No one will see the cracks and splits, you'll have a nice flavorful topping and the benefit of knowing that the filling is thoroughly cooked.

 I made an Oreo cheesecake yesterday.
 I waited for it to cool before putting it in the fridge, then I went in to get some milk and found it had started to split open right across the centre.
 Can you please help?